-In 1928, Octaviano Ambrosio Larrazolo was elected to fill the unexpired term of New Mexico senator Andrieus A. Jones, who had died in office.
+In 1928 Octaviano Ambrosio Larrazolo was elected to fill the unexpired term of New Mexico senator Andrieus A. Jones, who had died in office.
 Upon taking his seat on December 7 of that year, he became the first Hispanic American to serve in the United States Senate.
 Larrazolo, who was born in Chihuahua, Mexico, on December 7, 1859, was known as a gifted orator and a champion of civil rights.
 A former teacher and principal, he was devoted to achieving equality in education for Spanish-speaking Americans.
 At the 1910 New Mexico constitutional convention, Larrazolo was instrumental in securing the inclusion of a provision recognizing the Spanish language for use in conducting public business.
-His commitment to insuring equal citizenship rights for Hispanics led to his break with New Mexico’s Democratic Party in 1911.
-In 1918, he was elected as a Republican to the office of governor of New Mexico.
-His brief, three-month service in the Senate opened the doors for other Hispanic Americans.
+His commitment to ensuring equal citizenship rights for Hispanics led to his break with New Mexico’s Democratic Party in 1911.
+In 1918 he was elected as a Republican to the office of governor of New Mexico.
+His brief three-month service in the Senate 10 years later opened the doors for other Hispanic Americans.